THE KETOGENIC DIET: A QUICK GUIDE.

 What is the KETOGENIC diet?

 The ketogenic (keto) diet consists of eating HIGH FAT, MODERATE PROTEIN, VERY LOW CARB food.
 The ratio should generally be 75-80% of healthy fats, 15-20% of protein and 5-10% carbohdrates.
-As a guide, carbs consumption should be restricted to 10-30g a day.
+As a guide, net carbs (total carbs minus fibre) consumption should be restricted to 10-30g a day.

 How does the Ketogenic Diet compare with OTHER LOW CARB DIETS?